eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/ids-endpoints-services-architecture.md

 ## Remote Message Dispatching

 The remote message dispatching infrastructure (`RemoteMessageDispatcher`) will need to be updated to support REST-based catalog requests, transfer requests, and contract negotiation requests.
-The protocol identifier will be "ids-next" until a specification version is officially assigned.
+The protocol identifier will be "IDS Dataspace Protocol" until a specification version is officially assigned.
 This can be done in parallel to the existing IDS multipart dispatchers.